algorich/notifly/README.md

 If you already have a layout and just want add our features to it, take a look at [Adapting your layout](#adapting).

+### I18n

+Notifly uses I18n to render the mail's subject and if you run the install generator you can change it in `config/locales/notifly.en.yaml` or create your own.

 ### <a name='adapting'></a> Adapting your layout